-The Nature of Learning Trajectories and a LT for 2D Shape Composition
+The Nature of Learning Trajectories and an LT for Two-Dimensional Shape Composition

-Building upon Simon's (1995) original formulation, we conceptualize learning trajectories as having three components: a goal, a developmental progression of levels of thinking, and instructional activities (including curricular tasks and pedagogical strategies) designed explicitly to align with each level (Clements & Sarama, 2004; Maloney, Confrey, & Nguyen, 2014; National Research Council, 2009).
-In the remainder of this section, we discuss the components, illustrating each with the LT for composition of 2-dimensional geometric figures.
+Building on Simon's (1995) original formulation, we conceptualize LTs as having three components: a goal, a developmental progression of levels of thinking, and instructional activities (including curricular tasks and pedagogical strategies) designed explicitly to align with each level (Clements & Sarama, 2004; Maloney et al., 2014; National Research Council, 2009).
+In the remainder of this section, we discuss the components, illustrating each with the LT for composition of two-dimensional geometric figures.

+Goals

-Goals.
-The learning goals of LTs are based on standards grounded in research (NGA/CCSSO, 2010).
+The learning goals of LTs are based on standards grounded in research (National Governors Association Center for Best Practices, Council of Chief

+State School Officers [NGA/CCSSO], 2010).
 Such goals, then, consider the expertise of mathematicians, social needs, and research on children's thinking about and learning of mathematics (Clements, Sarama, & DiBiase, 2004; Fuson, 2004; National Research Council, 2009).

 For example, shape composition, the ability to describe, use, and visualize the effects of composing geometric regions, is an important construct because the concepts and actions of creating and then iterating units in the context of constructing patterns, measuring, and computing are established bases for mathematical understanding and analysis (Clements, Battista, Sarama, & Swaminathan, 1997; NGA/CCSSO, 2010; Reynolds & Wheatley, 1996; Steffe & Cobb, 1988).
 Additionally, there is suggestive evidence that this type of composition corresponds with, and may support, children's ability to compose and decompose numbers (Clements, Sarama, Battista, & Swaminathan, 1996).
-Thus, the goal of our LT for shape composition is children can accurately compose two-dimensional shapes to create composite shapes with anticipation (i.e., planning to create a superordinate figure by combining two or more shapes).
+Thus, the goal of our LT for shape composition is children can accurately and with anticipation compose two-dimensional shapes to create composite shapes (i.e., planning to create a superordinate figure by combining two or more shapes).